-Beetles and worms cannot bite, and beetles cannot fly.
-The worms do wiggle about when picked up, and have a pointy “tail”.
-They may poke you with their tail in an attempt to get away, which the squeamish may mistake for being bitten, but can cause no harm.
+While mealworms squirm when picked up, they can’t bite or hurt you.
+They do have a pointy “tail” and may poke you with their tail in an attempt to get away, which the squeamish may mistake for being bitten, but can cause no harm.

 If you don’t want to touch them, you can use a spoon to pick them up.
 Family members, especially children, may also be willing to help.
 In time you will get used to them.

 Abdalbasit Adam Mariod, Mohamed Elwathig Saeed Mirghani, Ismail Hussein, Chapter 50 – Tenebrio molitor Mealworm, Editor(s): Abdalbasit Adam Mariod, Mohamed Elwathig Saeed Mirghani, Ismail Hussein, Unconventional Oilseeds and Oil Sources, Academic Press, 2017, Pages 331-336, ISBN 9780128094358.